-E. Losses

-i.
-It is recommended that AIG strive to improve the clarity and consistency of its actuarial analyses.
+- E. Losses - It is recommended that AIG strive to improve the clarity and consistency of its actuarial analyses.
 Each reserve review should contain a clear summary of the estimates, separately by business segment and in total for all business segments combined.
-These summaries should be prepared on a consistent basis for each reserve review.

 ii.
-It was noted that, for some divisions, it was difficult to determine exactly what the final estimates were, since the results were not clearly presented in a uniform manner.
+It was also noted that, for some divisions, it was difficult to determine exactly what 34 the final estimates were, since the results were not clearly presented in a uniform manner.
 It is recommended that the findings resulting from each reserve review be clearly presented.

-10. SUMMARY OF COMMENTS AND RECOMMENDATIONS
+9. SUMMARY OF COMMENTS AND RECOMMENDATIONS